Vocational Enrichment Programme: Biomedically Informed Yoga for the Individual

 As a BIYOME teacher you will be able to cultivate the experience of meditation through yoga asana, harness the psychological state of flow in your classroom and offer your students the ultimate transcendental experience, described for millennia through the science of yoga.

-This course qualifies you as a Level 1 Yoga Teacher and able to obtain insurance to teach yoga worldwide.
-You will also qualify to upgrade with postgraduate specialities.
-This course also qualifies you for full Yoga Australia membership.
+BIYOME’s 350 hour Yoga Teacher Training specifically allows you to become a a Level 1 Yoga Teacher and able to obtain insurance to teach yoga worldwide.
+You will then qualify to upgrade further with post graduate specialities.

 What You Will Learn